-Significant Drinking Water Vulneral oility Scor es on Map

-Threat Policy Categories 10 8 2,4,6

-1. Waste Disposal

-2. Sewage Systems

-3, 4.
-Agricultural Source Material

-6, 7.
-Non-Agricultural Source Material

-8, 9.
-Commercial Fertilizer
+Threat Policy Applicability Vulnerability Scores on Map Significant Drinking Water Threat Policy Categories Waste Disposal Sewage Systems Agricultural Source Material Non-Agricultural Source Material\ 6,7.
+Commercial Fertilizer\ 8.9.
 10,11.
-Pesticide

-12,13.
-Road Salt •

-14. Storage of Snow

-15. Fuel

-16. DNAPLs

-17. Organic Solvents

-18. Aircraft De-icing

-21. Livestock Area

-22. Oil Pipelines

-Note: T his table provides a summary of the a ctivities lis ted in the Clean

-Note: Inis table provides a summary of the activities listed in the clied Water Act (2006) that apply as Prescribed Drinking Water Threats (PDWT) within Non-GUDI Wellhead Protection Zones on this map.
-For details refer to the Drinking Water Threats Tables from the Ministry of the Environment and Climate Change, and the text of this Source Protection Plan.
-"Application of Commercial Fertilizer, Non-Agricultural Source Material, and Road Salt may not be a significant drinking water threat in some areas due to the %managed land, livestock density, and/or % impervious surface calculations for these a reas.
+Pesticide 12,13.
+Road Salt\ 14.
+Storage of Snow 15.
+Fuel 16.
+DNAPLs 17.
+Organic Solvents 18.
+Aircraft De-icing Livestock Area 22 Oil Pipelines Note: This table provides a summary of the activities listed in the Clean Water Act (2006) that apply as Prescribed Drinking Water Threats (PDWT) within Non-GUDI Wellhead Protection Zones on this map.
+For details refer to the Drinking Water Threats Tables from the Ministry of the Environment and Climate Change, and the text of this Source Protection Plan. \Application of Commercial Fertilizer, Non-Agricultural Source Material, and Road Salt may not be a significant drinking water threat in some areas due to the % managed land, livestock density, and/or % impervious surface calculations for these areas.
 See the text of this plan for further details.